Polymer/old-docs-site/polymer.md

 **Note:** `this` references the custom element itself inside a {{site.project_title}} element.
 For example, `this.localName == 'tag-name'`.
 {: .alert .alert-info }

-**Important:** Be careful when initalizing properties that are objects or arrays.
-Because of the nature of `prototype`, you may run into unexpected "shared state" across different instances of the same element.
+**Important:** Be careful when initializing properties that are objects or arrays.
+Due to the nature of `prototype`, you may run into unexpected "shared state" across instances of the same element.
 If you're initializing an array or object, do it in `ready()` rather than directly on the `prototype`.

 Do this: